 Kaltura Capture Desktop and the Kaltura Course Media gallery allows you to record and share media with your students via Canvas.

-During the beginning of Spring term, we will be offering additional training and support for Zoom, Canvas, and TechSmith Relay.
+We offer targeted training and support for Zoom, Canvas, and TechSmith Relay.
 These will be offered as either new user training or drop-ins for more experienced users with specific questions.